-Around 1896, the father of modern archaeology, Flinders Petrie, was excavating an ancient Egyptian graveyard when he discovered a round limestone board with a segmented coiled snake carved into its surface.
-He considered it to be a board game and, over the next century, further boards were discovered and these were linked to images of a coiled serpent game found in tombs from the Old Kingdom in Egypt.
-It's not certain that the object found by Petrie was used for a board game but boards of this type were, and there's no other obvious reason for the snake to be cut into segments that look like playing spaces.
-Petrie's find was buried at least 5300 years ago and so it is probably the oldest known game board in the world by some distance.
-Anyone can go and gaze in wonder at this stunning artefact at the Ashmolean Museum in Oxford (but check that it's currently on display first!)
+Around 1896, the father of modern archaeology, Flinders Petrie, was excavating an ancient Egyptian graveyard when he discovered a round limestone disk with a segmented coiled snake carved into its surface.
+He considered it to be a board game and, over the next century, further boards were discovered.
+Meanwhile, depictions of a coiled serpent game were found in tombs from the Old Kingdom in Egypt and the association was obvious.
+It's not certain that Petrie's early find represents a board game, but boards of this design were, and there's no other obvious reason for the snake to be cut into segments that look like playing spaces.
+This small stone gaming disk was buried at least 5300 years ago so it is probably the oldest known game board in the world by some distance, even if it is a model, rather than a board that was played with.
+The Ashmolean Museum in Oxford have had it on display for decades, although it is in an unremarkable display case with many other objects, rather than being treated as one of the most remarkable gaming artefacts on the planet. [last confirmed on display in December 2024]

 Research into the game of Mehen for many years was confused by the fact that the archaeological evidence was inconsistent and some of the early reports about boards and tomb reliefs were incorrect and misleading.
 In 2024, I published a paper that cleared up much of this confusion.
 It seems that, while boards varied considerably in terms of size and number of playing spaces, they all have a single spiral snake with its head in the middle and its tail at the edge.
 The Petrie Museum board shown is typical of the 'grooved' form of board while the photo of the board at the British Museum, below, represents another "pitted" style of Mehen board.
 Some of them have protrusions sticking out from the side - a trapezium shape, the head of a Nile turtle or a goose encircling the board.